OpenPodcar/OpenPodcar/README.md

 - Power on the laptop using the slider switch on its front right.

-- Login as user podcar, password TODO.

 - Type:  roscd podcar

-- Use the joystick to control steering and speed for manual drive.

-- For automation, the steps should be exactly the same as above but with the automation launch file.

 ### A. Remote Control